SecretActionDev/ICSE_How-Specification-Explicitness-Shapes-Failure-in-LLM-Generated-Code/README.md

 - Bootstrap intervals should be stable because RQ1 uses random seed 2026.
 - External LLM relabeling is not bit-for-bit reproducible because model endpoints can change; the released coded CSVs are the canonical inputs to the statistical analyses.

-## 15. Troubleshooting
+## 14. Troubleshooting

 ### `Could not find a 'data' folder`

 Create the lowercase `data` alias described in Section 8.
 This is needed by the RQ1 notebook.
+The Data folder is also included.

 ### Fonts differ in regenerated figures